 Securities Offered.
 The Fund engages in a continuous offering of shares of beneficial interest of the Fund, including Class I and Class S shares.
 The Fund is authorized as a Delaware statutory trust to issue an unlimited number of shares.
 The Fund is offering to sell, through its distributor, under the terms of this prospectus, an unlimited number of Class I and Class S shares of beneficial interest, at net asset value.
 Class I and Class S shares are not subject to sales loads.
 The Fund offers Class A shares and Class C shares by a different prospectus.
 The minimum initial investment by a shareholder in Class I shares is \$1,000,000.
 Subsequent investments in Class I shares may be made with at least \$100.
 The minimum initial investment by a shareholder in Class S shares is \$10,000,000.
 Subsequent investments in Class S shares may be made with at least \$100.
 The Fund reserves the right to waive investment minimums.
 The Fund's shares are offered through Ultimus Fund Distributors, LLC (the "Distributor"), as the distributor.
-In addition, certain institutions (including banks, trust companies, brokers and investment advisers) may be authorized to accept, on behalf of the Fund, purchase and exchange orders.
+In addition, certain institutions (including banks, trust companies, brokers and investment advisers) may be authorized to accept, on behalf of the Fund, purchase and exchange orders and repurchase requests placed by or on behalf of their customers, and if approved by the Fund, may designate other financial intermediaries to accept such orders.
 As of June 30, 2024, the Fund's net asset value per share was \$11.47 for Class I shares and \$11.48 for Class S shares.
 As of June 30, 2024, there were 10,917,541.9190 Class I shares outstanding and 8,631.5010 Class S shares outstanding.
 The Distributor is not required to sell any specific number or dollar amount of the Fund's shares.
 Monies received will be invested promptly and no arrangements have been made to place such monies in an escrow, trust or similar account.
 During the continuous offering, shares will be sold at the net asset value of the Fund next determined plus any applicable sales load.
 See "Plan of Distribution."

-Share Class Offering Price Maximum Sales Load Proceeds to the Fund Class I Current NAV None \$ amount invested at current NAV Class S Current NAV None \$ amount invested at current NAV
+Share Class Price Sales Load Proceeds to the Fund Class I Current NAV None \$ amount invested at current NAV Class S Current NAV None \$ amount invested at current NAV

 The shares have no history of public trading, nor is it intended that the shares will be listed on a public exchange at this time.
 No secondary market is expected to develop for the Fund's shares, liquidity for the Fund's shares will be provided only through quarterly repurchase offers for no less than 5% of Fund's shares at net asset value, and there is no guarantee that an investor will be able to sell all the shares that the investor desires to sell in the repurchase offer.
 Due to these restrictions, an investor should consider an investment in the Fund to be of limited liquidity.
 Investing in the Fund's shares may be speculative and involves a high degree of risk, including the risks associated with leverage.
 See "Risk Factors" beginning on page 30 of this prospectus.
-Investment Adviser